Energy investment firm 1901 Partners is latest in Ziff dynasty

-NEW YORK (Reuters) - A group of energy fund managers that helped invest the Ziff brothers’ fortune have raised $500 million for a new private equity fund that focuses on oil and gas companies, according to U.S. securities filings.
+NEW YORK, Nov 25 (Reuters) - A group of energy fund managers that helped invest the Ziff brothers’ fortune have raised $500 million for a new private equity fund that focuses on oil and gas companies, according to U.S. securities filings.

 The managers - Bryan Begley, Robert Hougie, Daniel Penrod and Neil Wallack - formerly worked for Ziff Brothers Investments before founding 1901 Partners Management last year.
 New York-based 1901 initially managed existing energy investments for the Ziff brothers but recently added its first independent fund with the help of fundraising from Credit Suisse, according to separate securities filings.